 Training gymnastics is a fantastic way to improve your pectus excavatum condition.
 It is excellent full-body training for optimizing health and well-being.

-Gymnastics improve your muscle strength, mass, flexibility, and your overall self-esteem.
+Gymnastics improve muscle strength, mass, flexibility, and self-esteem.
 Most gymnasts have a healthy lifestyle and make quick and intelligent decisions.

 Can Get You Rid of Anxiety and Depression

 The mind is connected with the body.
-If you want to feel happy and comfortable in your skin, you must involve physical activity in your life.
+To feel happy and comfortable in your skin, you must involve physical activity.

 6 Ways Gymnastics Can Help Mentally